Dissent and Rebellion in the House of Commons: A Social Network Analysis of Brexit-Related Divisions in the 57$^{ th}$ Parliament: Conclusion

-We can count few limitations in our approach.
+We can count a few limitations in our approach.
 First, it is by no means causal.
-While we can identify the rebels by visual inspection of their voting behaviour, whether or not the MP will actually leave his/her party remains to be seen.
-In this thesis we have presented an ex-post analysis of the rebels, but it is recommended that the social network analysis is supplemented by other quantitative approaches that specialise in causal inference.
+While we can identify the rebels by visual inspection of their voting behaviour or by computing their rebellion scores, whether or not the MP will actually leave his/her party remains to be seen.
+As a preliminary step, we used the validation section as a prelude to the causality discussion, but it is recommended that the social network analysis is supplemented by other quantitative approaches that specialise in causal inference.
 Second, by taking a granular approach, one may overlook the benefits of using a simpler and uncomplicated measure of party cohesion.
-For instance, traditional aggregated approaches may be easier to interpret as it is computationally convenient and most information is condensed to a single number (e.g. a party cohesion score), whereas in producing the network, or a rebellion score for each MP may entail complex calculations and matrix transformations that may be difficult to disentangle.
+For instance, traditional aggregated approaches may be easier to interpret as it is computationally convenient and most information is condensed to a single number (e.g. a party cohesion score), whereas in producing the network, or a rebellion score for each MP may entail calculations and matrix transformations that may be difficult to disentangle.
 In this analysis we tried to bridge this complexity gap by producing visual representations of the network, but the process of generating it may not necessarily be straightforward.

-The main implication of this analysis is that the issue of European integration continues to linger until the present, and that euroscepticism still casts a long shadow in the House of Commons.
-If there are lessons to be learned from the past, it is that dissent and rebellion bear large consequences, because the Government must carry on despite it, and legislation will be passed on a minority and weak foundation.
-Our immediate experience does not give us much credence, as transition governments following a period of fragmentation are likely to be just that \textemdash a transition period.
-But on the other hand, given today's empirical methods, we no longer are limited to using past experiences as our benchmark of the future.
-The record-keeping of the UK Parliament is one of the most modern, and comprehensive systems available for public sector data.
-The power of computing and contemporary tools such as social network analysis allows us to uncover the massive information that is available to us, and gives us a more informed understanding of our present.
+Our analysis suggests that European integration continues to linger until the present, and that euroscepticism still casts a long shadow in the House of Commons.
+Our immediate experience does not give us much credence, as transition governments following a period of fragmentation are likely to be fundamentally weak.
+But on the other hand, given today's empirical methods, we no longer are limited to using historical accounts to benchmark the future.
+The record-keeping of the UK Parliament is one of the most modern, and comprehensive systems available for legislative data.
+Contemporary computational methods such as social network analysis may not be typically used in the political sciences, but the methodology lends a fresh take in understanding social phenomenon particularly in voting behaviour.
+The methodological framework suggested here can be used in future replication of the same analysis on the data from the forthcoming sessions of the Parliament in a continuous manner and the results of such analysis can inform the politicians, political analysts, and most importantly the citizens.